Macpeters/warehouse_storage/README.md

 ## JSON Format
  * items with no id are new
  * items with id are updated
- * 'delete' => 'true' will remove an item from storage
+ * 'delete' => 'true' will remove an item from storage or delete a rate_adjustment

 ```